The JTD Reservoir Project 2017 was comprised of the following components:

 Information for Agencies

-The JTD Reservoir Project will soon be seeking the support of local community agencies to be members of the Project Steering Group.
-Similar to the JTD Moreland Project, the Steering Group will develop a Terms of Reference outlining the roles and responsibilities of Members.
-This may include providing input, advice, contributing resources and working collaboratively to add value and support the implementation of the Project.
+Similar to the JTD Moreland Project, the Steering Group developed a Terms of Reference outlining the roles and responsibilities of Members.
+This includes providing input, advice, contributing resources and working collaboratively to add value and support the implementation of the Project.

 Events and Activities